-Scary movies help UCI researchers identify key brain circuits for processing fear
+Scary movies help UC Irvine researchers identify key brain circuits for processing fear

 Finding could help scientists unlock new ways to treat mental health disorders